User Guide

 -

-are optional parameters to filter the data displayed.- Note that both
+FILTER_TYPEandFILTER_ARGUMENTare optional parameters to filter the data displayed.- Note that both

-need to be provided to filter data. - Different data types will accept different
+FILTER_TYPEandFILTER_ARGUMENTneed to be provided to filter data. - Different data types will accept different

-, as elaborated in the table below.
+FILTER_TYPEandFILTER_ARGUMENT, as elaborated in the table below.

 - Note that both